gkhns/skynet/README.md

 * /config (Status 301)
 * /ai (Satus 301)
 * /squirrelmail (Status 301) -- Check this out!
+* /server-status

 ![image](https://user-images.githubusercontent.com/99097743/170733365-d1597c75-3cac-4cb0-a7b8-0e3402861fd6.png)

-It seems that there is no vulnerability documented for **SquirrelMail version 1.4.23**
+**Searchsploit** suggests that there is no vulnerability documented for **SquirrelMail version 1.4.23**

 ![image](https://user-images.githubusercontent.com/99097743/170743722-89617c7d-6878-4ec2-b530-1676178865ba.png)

-OK, Let's switch to the Port 445/tcp SMB server.
+OK, Let's switch to Port 445/tcp - SMB server.
 We can try the **enum4linux** for enumerating information.

 ```sh
   enum4linux -a 10.10.14.219
   ```
-* To do all simple enumerations(-a)
+* To do all simple enumerations (-a)

-There are interesting outcomes such as the known usernames:
+There are interesting results such as the known usernames:

 ![image](https://user-images.githubusercontent.com/99097743/170734669-57ec1e84-403f-4464-a5a9-6c62c66ebe0b.png)